📚 EnrollAI Exam Glossary

 JOSAA Counseling

-JOSAA (Joint Seat Allocation Authority) conducts centralized counseling for approximately 16,000 seats across 23 IITs, NITs, and GFTIs for JEE Main qualified candidates.
-The process involves six rounds of seat allocation based on merit rank, category, and choices filled by candidates during counseling registration.
+JOSAA (Joint Seat Allocation Authority) conducts centralized counseling for ~16,000 seats across 23 IITs, 32 NITs, IIEST, and GFTIs after JEE Advanced and Main.
+It operates through multiple rounds of seat allocation based on merit, choice filling, and branch/institute preferences.

 Kinematics